-In collaboration with the Hawaii Department of Health (DOH), Head Start Collaboration Office, and Hawaii Head Start and Early Head Start programs, HCAN is conducting a statewide oral health screening project.
+In collaboration with the Hawaii Department of Health (DOH), Head Start Collaboration Office, and Hawaii Head Start and Early Head Start programs, HCAN conducted a statewide oral health screening project.

-The project started in October 2017 and focuses on Hawaii keiki who are most at risk for cavities, builds upon the foundation set by the DOH’s Hawaii Smiles statewide third-grade screening project two years ago.
-The third-grade screening project found:
+The project started in October 2017 and focused on Hawaii keiki who are most at risk for cavities, builds upon the foundation set by the DOH’s Hawaii Smiles statewide third-grade screening project in 2016.

-The current project will look at younger children and include an oral health screening for every child enrolled in the Head Start and Early Head Start programs.
-Altogether, more than 2,970 children at more than 100 Head Start and Early Head Start sites statewide will have a dental screening in this school year.
+The current project looked at younger children and included an oral health screening for every child enrolled in the Head Start and Early Head Start programs.
+Altogether, more than 2,900 children at more than 100 Head Start and Early Head Start sites statewide received a dental screening in this school year.